jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report CrowdStrike
 27
-To proactively hunt for this type of intrusion, defenders should watch for:Newly created privileged accounts over WMINetwork scansscanning toolsInteractive logon to a backup server from a new accountUnexpected RDP sessions to critical servers
+To proactively hunt for this type of intrusion, defenders should watch for:

+Newly created privileged accounts over WMI

+Network scans/scanning tools

+Interactive logon to a backup server from a new account

+Unexpected RDP sessions to critical servers
 Scenario 4
 Living off the Land for Data Theft
 In contrast to the other case studies explored here, this intrusion from Q1